-I’m Goldie Blumenstyk, a senior author at The Chronicle of Higher Education, covering innovation in and around the academe.
+I’m Goldie Blumenstyk, a senior author at The Chronicle of Higher Education.
+I cover innovation in and around the academe.
 Here’s what I’m thinking about this week.

 For states, online training is the omitted lever of schooling policy.

-Sometimes all it takes is one interesting image to drive domestic a point.
+Sometimes, only one interesting image can drive a domestic point.
 Last week, at the Eduventures Summit in Boston, one slide in a presentation using Richard Garrett did it for me.
 It was a shade-coded kingdom map of “Winners and Losers” in online training.

-The map at the side of Garrett’s statement highlighted for me some not noted possibilities.
-Many states aren’t taking concerted steps to use online training to promote the sorts of priorities that country leaders have historically championed, consisting of affordability, access, or assembly the wishes of neighborhood employers.
+The map at the side of Garrett’s statement highlighted some unnoticed possibilities.
+Many states aren’t taking concerted steps to use online training to promote the priorities that country leaders have historically championed, such as affordability, access, or meeting the wishes of neighborhood employers.

-Garrett, the chief studies officer at Eduventures, an advisory and studies organization, had been a speaker about traits in distance schooling, consisting of the dominant role now being played using establishments like Southern New Hampshire University (which I wrote approximately final 12 months) and different online mega-universities.
+Garrett, the chief studies officer at Eduventures, an advisory and studies organization, has spoken about traits in distance education, including the dominant role now being played by establishments like Southern New Hampshire University (which I wrote about approximately the final 12 months) and different online mega-universities.

 There’s not anything incorrect with enrolling out of the nation.
-That is the case even though surveys, consisting of one launched last week using Learning House and Aslanian Market Research, show that online college students opt for schools within 50 miles of where they stay.
+That is the case even though surveys, consisting of one launched last week using Learning House and Aslanian Market Research, show that online college students opt for schools within 50 miles of their stay.
 Notably, the out-of-state fashion was much less prevalent in states with a high-profile alternative, like New Hampshire (SNHU), Arizona (Arizona State University), and Florida (the Universities of Central Florida and Florida).
-Indeed, over the past few years, policymakers were placing a ton of energy into the purple-tape-reducing business enterprise NC-SARA to facilitate this kind of interstate flexibility for college students.
+Indeed, over the past few years, policymakers have been putting a ton of energy into the purple-tape-reducing business enterprise NC-SARA to facilitate this interstate flexibility for college students.

-But as Garrett referred to, while mega-universities like SNHU and Western Governors University, each non-public nonprofit establishment, are drawing away so many students, and others, just like the University of Massachusetts, are trying to grab their percentage of the pie that needs to be “a warning call to states” to begin thinking strategically about the usage of on-line schooling to in addition their wishes and dreams.
-Yes, I recognize that in several states, WGU is formally part of a state approach.
-Maybe it’s because I started at The Chronicle overlaying kingdom policy, but Garrett’s argument hit domestic for me.
+However, as Garrett referred, mega-universities like SNHU and Western Governors University, each non-public nonprofit establishment, are drawing away so many students.
+Others, just like the University of Massachusetts, are trying to grab the percentage of the pie that needs to be “a warning call to states” to begin thinking strategically about the usage of online schooling in addition to their wishes and dreams.
+Yes, I recognize that WGU is formally part of a state approach in several states.
+Maybe it was because I started at The Chronicle overlaying kingdom policy, but Garrett’s argument hit domestic for me.

 Not that this is simple.
 Earlier this decade, the University of South Carolina system announced a huge push in online education with its Palmetto College.
 I noticed on Garrett’s map that South Carolina continues to be a large exporter of online college students.
-At the summit, Garrett highlighted Connecticut as one state in which policymakers had turned their cognizance to a web-education approach.
+At the summit, Garrett highlighted Connecticut as one state where policymakers had turned their cognizance to a web-education approach.
 Proposals like not unusual course-numbering and new packages in fields now in demand amongst employers are most of the options below consideration.
-Still, in most states, as Garrett said, coverage makers are acting “as if it’s 1990” when searching at online education as a policy device.
+Still, in most states, as Garrett said, coverage makers act “as if it’s 1990” when searching online education as a policy device.

 That’s a misplaced opportunity.
-Right now, the only enrollment momentum in better education is happening online; it’s growing even as average enrollment is falling.
+Currently, the only enrollment momentum in better education is online, growing even as average enrollment is falling.
 And country leaders who forget about this fashion will forgo a moment to have an impact.

 Quote of the week.

-“At a time whilst scholar debt stands at greater than $1.5 trillion, it’s miles deeply traumatic to look a branch professional boosting novel forms of scholar debt as opposed to trying to stem the tide of indebtedness — and even more demanding to hear the authentic advocate the usage of federal taxpayer greenbacks to achieve this.”
+“At a time when student debt stands at greater than $1.5 trillion, it’s miles deeply traumatic to see a branch professional boosting novel forms of student debt as opposed to trying to stem the tide of indebtedness—and even more demanding to hear the authentic advocate the usage of federal taxpayer dollars to achieve this.”

-A letter was sent using Sen. Elizabeth A. Warren and Rep. Ayanna Pressley and Rep. Katie Porter to Secretary of Education Betsy DeVos, thinking a possible federal experiment on a fledgling form of buying university called income-percentage agreements.
+A letter was sent using Sen. Elizabeth A. Warren, Rep. Ayanna Pressley, and Rep. Katie Porter to Secretary of Education Betsy DeVos, thinking of a possible federal experiment on a fledgling form of buying universities called income-percentage agreements.
 They additionally wrote to seven schools that now offer ISAs, seeking unique data about the workings of the applications.

 A new metaphor emerges.

-Higher-ed folks do love their metaphors: How regularly have you ever heard audio system at a convention speak about making the college enjoy greater client-friendly, inside the vein of Disney, or Nordstrom, or maybe Wegmans?
-And for online interactions, Amazon is sort of usually the pass-to example.
+Higher-ed folks love their metaphors: How frequently have you ever heard an audio system at a convention speak about making the college more client-friendly, in the vein of Disney, Nordstrom, or maybe Wegmans?
+And for online interactions, Amazon is sort of usually the go-to example.

-For my latest story on the rise of the micro-campus in our unique trouble on Campus Spaces, however, I was struck by way of the range of times I heard reference to the brand new brick-and-mortar Amazon Books shops because of the metaphor of preference.
+For my latest story on the rise of the micro-campus in our unique trouble-on-campus spaces, however, I was struck by the range of times I heard reference to the brand new brick-and-mortar Amazon Bookshops because of the metaphor of preference.

-Like the bodily Amazon stores, microcomputers are designed as pretty small physical areas with tangible versions of the virtual experience (within schools, functions like career counseling and advising, which augment online studying).
-And like the Amazon Books stores, microcomputers represent an exciting twist: a reputation that a bodily presence can fill out an enjoy that isn’t continually without problems captured with the aid of digital interplay.
-Microcampuses are just considered one of many approaches schools use their buildings and grounds to advance their missions.
-To keep up on one’s traits, enroll in the unfastened, monthly Campus Spaces e-newsletter.
+Like the bodily Amazon stores, microcomputers are designed as small physical areas with tangible versions of the virtual experience (within schools, functions like career counseling and advising augment online studying).
+Like the Amazon Books stores, microcomputers represent an exciting twist: a reputation that a bodily presence can fill out and enjoy that isn’t continually without problems captured with digital interplay.
+Microcomputers are just considered one of many approaches schools use their buildings and grounds to advance their missions.
+Enroll in the unfastened, monthly Campus Spaces e-newsletter to keep up on one’s traits.

 My reunion reflections resonated.

-Several of you wrote to me about my newsletter a final week, on my university elegance’s fortieth reunion.
+Several of you wrote about my newsletter, the final week of my university elegance’s fortieth reunion.
 However, I was struck — and touched — that my mind had struck a chord.
-A surprising variety of you has got some tie to Colgate University, my alma mater.
+A surprising variety of you have come to Cotieste University, my alma mater.
 One “sorta retired” professor at Ball State University, Joseph Misiewicz, wrote that as he studies approximately my weekend stories, “my head turned into the walking lower back via my schooling and teaching profession,” which started in 1971.

 Others offered a few poignant thoughts about the fee of reunions themselves, including this from David Maxwell, the previous president of Drake University and now chair of the Board of Trustees at his alma mater, Grinnell College.
-He wrote: “When I become president of Whitman College, Maddy (my wife) and I spent time at a Friday-night time reunion barbeque with a superb alumna from Hawaii.
-A week later, I was given an excellent note from her, wherein she said something to the impact of, ‘It became a real deal to discover what extraordinary humans I went to university with!
-When I was 18-22 years vintage, I was too busy looking to discern out who the hell I was to pay tons interest to each person else!’”
+He wrote: “When I became president of Whitman College, Maddy (my wife) and I spent time at a Friday reunion barbeque with a superb alumna from Hawaii.
+A week later, I was given an excellent note from her, wherein she said, ‘It became a real deal to discover what extraordinary humans I went to university with!
+When I was 18-22 years vintage, I was too busy looking to discern out who the hell I was to pay tons interest to each person else!'”

 And speak of feedback …

 Let me thank you for yours.
-This difficulty of The Edge marks twelve months, given that we transformed this article from a list of links to stories into one written and reported every week by me (with occasional pinch-hitting through my colleague Scott Carlson).
-I’m thankful for the thoughts and insights — and inside the case of 1 loyal reader, even a recipe for Easy Moroccan Chicken — which you have shared with me due to the fact we began this layout closing June.
-I’ve attempted to cowl a huge range of topics, people, and ideas (with some detours to campus creameries).
-If you ignored any beyond problems of the newsletter, locate them right here, and please maintain the guidelines coming.
+This difficulty of The Edge marks twelve months, given that we transformed this article from a list of links to stories into one I wrote and reported weekly (with occasional pinch-hitting through my colleague Scott Carlson).
+I’m thankful for the thoughts and insights — and inside the case of 1 loyal reader, even a recipe for Easy Moroccan Chicken — which you shared with me because we began this layout closing in June.
+I’ve attempted to cover various topics, people, and ideas (with some detours to campus creameries).
+If you ignored any beyond problems of the newsletter, locate them here, and please maintain the following guidelines.
 I’m grateful, too, for telling your friends and co-workers about The Edge and alluring them to subscribe.
-We’re looking into ways to greater formally thanks you for those referrals.
+We’re looking into ways to formally thank you for those referrals.
 More on that quickly.
 So stay tuned.